Improved Universal Graphs for Trees: Proof of Theorem

-\section{Proof of Theorem \ref{thm: results treewidth}}
+\section{Proof of Theorem \ref{thm:main-treewidth}}

 This section is organized as follows.
-We begin by improving the lower bound of Kaul and Wood.
-Next, we construct universal graphs for graphs of treewidth~$w$, thereby establishing the upper bound.
-Throughout this section, we assume that $w = o(n)$, as this is the only case in which the statement of the theorem is meaningful.
+We first strengthen the lower bound of Kaul and Wood~\cite{kaulwood2025} by refining their argument.
+Then we establish the upper bound by performing an appropriate blow-up of our construction for trees.
+Since many of the arguments are similar, we keep the exposition shorter and highlight the differences.
+We also assume $w = o(n)$ throughout, as this is the only case in which the statement of the theorem is not trivial.